MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 As an example, in this tutorial we are going to bind the [Gigya Swift SDK](https://developers.gigya.com/display/GD/Swift+SDK).

 1. Open Xcode and create new Swift Framework, which will be a proxy between Xamarin.iOS code and third-party Swift framework.
-Click File -> New -> Project and follow the wizard steps:
+Click **File > New > Project** and follow the wizard steps:

     ![xcode create framework project](walkthrough-images/xcode-create-framework-project.png)